-Policy loans comprised approximately 4.9% and 5.3% of the Company's cash and invested assets as of December 31, 2011 and 2010, respectively, substantially all of which are associated with one client.
+Policy loans comprised approximately 3.9% and 5.0% of the Company's invested assets as of December 31, 2012 and 2011, respectively, substantially all of which are associated with one client.
 These policy loans present no credit risk because the amount of the loan cannot exceed the obligation due to the ceding company upon the death of the insured or surrender of the underlying policy.
 The provisions of the treaties in force and the underlying policies determine the policy loan interest rates.
 As policy loans represent premature distributions of policy liabilities, they have the effect of reducing future disintermediation risk.
 In addition, the Company earns a spread between the interest rate earned on policy loans and the interest rate credited to corresponding liabilities.